SE Asia Grant Partners

 2016: Pangea supported family planning and birth spacing in 3 villages; conducted herbicide awareness and bamboo planting training in 5 communities; provided carpenter training to rebuild in 6 communities after the destruction caused by flooding.

-2017: Pangea’s funding will support women’s empowerment through leadership training and support for Meikswe staff, community facilitators, and village women.
-The grant will also continue support for family planning training and support.
+2017: Pangea’s funding supported women’s empowerment through leadership training/support for Meikswe staff, community facilitators, and village women.
+The funds also support family planning training/support.

 Pa-O Youth Organization (PYO) – Shan State

-A new grant partner for Pangea Giving in 2017, this community-based organization focuses on human rights and environmental rights.
-With their Pangea grant, they will conduct awareness trainings for farmers on environmental protection, land laws, mapping, and human/gender rights.
+A new grant partner for Pangea Giving in 2017, this community-based organization focuses on human and environmental rights.
+With their Pangea grant, they conducted awareness trainings for farmers on environmental protection, land laws, mapping, and human/gender rights.

 SE Asia Grantee Archive